chrislovecnm/chrislovecnm.com/_posts/2018-08-18-gke-on-prem.md

 This distribution of Kubernetes is first available for installations on VMWare's VSphere platform.
 Bare Metal and OpenStack support were not talked about.
-Not much was talked about at a low technical level, but the Kubernetes control plane will run on the clients' site.
+Not much was talked about at a low technical level.

 ### Single Pane of Glass